severalnines/docs/user-guide/mysql/overview.rst

 This is only available for Galera Cluster, MySQL Replication (adding slave) and MySQL Cluster.

-..
-Note:: Add node is not supported for MySQL 5.7 since Percona Xtrabackup does not support it yet.

 * **Hostname**
 	- IP address or :term:`FQDN` of the target node.
 If you already have the host added under *ClusterControl > Manage > Hosts*, you can just choose the host from the dropdown menu.